yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 	[ ] Substruct will read all input nodes..
 	[ ] partition
 [ ] Subgraphs / Loops?
-[ ] Do not update what it's not dirty
 [ ] Add noise to position <-- Improve noise
 [ ] Allow meta to define input requirements.
 Single vs Multiple/Accepted Types/Required
 [ ] Spline sampling interior in non grid pattern